tmaybe/dev.socrata.com/consumers/getting-started.md

   Read the detailed documentation on <a href="/docs/paging.html">Paging</a> for more info.
 </div>

-## Throttling and Applications Tokens
+## Throttling and Application Tokens

 Hold on a second!
 Before you go storming off to make the next great open data app, you should understand how SODA handles throttling.
 You can make a certain number of requests without an application token, but they come from a shared pool and you're eventually going to get cut off.